 Neil is a past President of the Commercial Law Section of the Delaware State Bar Association and is presently a member of its Statutory Trust Committee as well as a member of the Bankruptcy and the Corporation Law Sections.
 He also serves on the Board of Directors for the Delaware Captive Insurance Association.

 Neil is a published author and a frequent speaker on issues and developments in bankruptcy and insolvency law.
 He has been recognized by Chambers USA from 2006 through 2017 as a leader in bankruptcy and restructuring, and was also named by Best Lawyers® as one of the foremost practitioners in his region.
 In 2012, 2013, 2016 and 2017, he was recognized by Super Lawyers magazine as a Delaware Super Lawyer in business bankruptcy.
+In 2017, Neil was voted a Top Lawyer in Delaware Today magazine for his work in Business-Commercial Law.
 Neil is AV® Peer Review Rated by Martindale-Hubbell.*

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell® certification procedures, standards and policies.
 Ratings reflect the confidential opinions of members of the Bar and the Judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.